abhishek372/Programming-with-Javascript/README.md

 # Programming-with-Javascript

-This course "Programming with Javascript" is from the Meta course on Coursera.
+This repository is about "Programming with Javascript" which is from the Meta course on Coursera.